Komala8/Spotify-Web-Player-Clone/README.md

-# Spotify Web Player Clone
+# Spotify Web Page Clone

 ## Overview
-This repository contains the source code for a Spotify Web Player UI clone.
+This repository contains the source code for a Spotify Web Page UI clone.
 The project is a front-end only implementation designed to mimic Spotify's web player interface using HTML and CSS.

 ## Features
 - Sidebar navigation for easy access to Home, Search, and Library sections.